Deulfi/memo-playlist/README.md

 `memo-save`
 Saves the current playlist, as default if no name is specified.

-`memo-action` `save_as`
+`memo-plops` `save_as`
 Saves the current playlist with a custom name, opens input method of MPV to enter the name or selecting from previous playlists.
+Note:
-(ESC won't work for aborting, type 'exit', 'qqq' or leave input-field empty to close without saving)
+- ESC won't work for aborting, type 'exit', 'qqq' or leave input-field empty to close without saving
+- Use spaces if you want to save a playlist where the title is a subset of another playlist-title. (e.g. "Rock" would always matched to "Best of Rock", but "Rock " or "Rock   " wouldn't) trailing whitespaces are removed automatically.

-`memo-action` `delete`
+`memo-plops` `delete`
 Delete a playlist, opens input method of MPV where you can select the playlist to delete.

 `memo-load`